 for Nature and Wildlife Training for our Next Generations

-Far from negative, the URR is a history of resiliency and the efforts of Whites and Blacks working together for the purpose of humanity.
-Today, more is needed to elevate equality and strengthen humanity: peoples’ ability to access the experience of enjoying and protecting nature, wildlife habitats and healthier food sources today preserves the main outcome and legacy of the Underground Railroad period of the 170’s and 1800s: overcoming and coping with challenges by using open spaces as a path to better living.
+Far from negative, the Underground Railroad (UGRR) is a history of resiliency and the efforts of White and Black people working together for the purpose of humanity.
+Today, more is needed to elevate equality and strengthen humanity: peoples’ ability to access the experience of enjoying and protecting nature, wildlife habitats and healthier food sources today, preserves the main outcome and legacy of the Underground Railroad period of the 1700s and 1800s: overcoming and coping with challenges by using open spaces as a path to better living.

-The Underground Railroad (URR) was a network of people that helped enslaved men, women, and children escape to freedom from the South to the North.
-Historically there has been a focus on URR properties’ built structures, such as barns or houses called “Stations,” where the “freedom seekers” stayed in hiding on their path the freedom.
+The Underground Railroad (UGRR) was a network of people that helped enslaved men, women, and children escape to freedom from the South to the North.
+Historically there has been a focus on UGRR properties’ built structures, such as barns or houses called “Stations,” where the “freedom seekers” stayed in hiding on their paths the freedom.

 The “Railroads” connecting the stations were the paths these freedom seekers and their abolitionist supporters used: Most were streams, creeks, rivers, lakes, high grass fields, and thick wooded segments of land, whose landscapes and features allowed freedom seekers to move undetected, mostly at night, and also to be close to natural food and water sources while hiding during daylight.

 Legacy Land & Water Partners aims to preserve the remaining open spaces of these UGRR trail areas, and in doing so, preserve and protect the “veins of freedom in the land of our country’s Democracy.”
 These open spaces provide motivation to appreciate freedom and preserve our Democracy’s critical natural resource lands and biodiverse wildlife habitats that still exist as the historical theater of the moving, the hidden, the battles for individual liberties by diverse allies.